 The attorneys and paralegals at William G. Kolodner Personal Injury Lawyers, in Baltimore, MD, have been filing forms on behalf of workers’ compensation claimants for many years.
 When you work with our law firm, we will ensure that all of your paperwork is filled out accurately and filed in a timely manner.

 In the immediate aftermath of a workplace injury, the last thing you want to do is spend hours calling and emailing the insurance company that is investigating your claim.
 Your time would be much better spent focusing on resting and recovering from your injury.

-When you work with the legal team at William G. Kolodner P.A., you won’t need to worry about communicating with the workers’ compensation insurance company.
+When you work with the legal team at William G. Kolodner Personal Injury Lawyers, you won’t need to worry about communicating with the workers’ compensation insurance company.
 Our attorneys will converse with them on your behalf – making sure that your best interests are being well-represented at all times.

-Are you ready to hire a workers’ compensation attorney from William G. Kolodner P.A.?
+Are you ready to hire a workers’ compensation attorney from William G. Kolodner Personal Injury Lawyers?
 If so, please reach out and set up a free consultation at our headquarters in Baltimore, MD.

 Understanding the Maryland Workers’ Compensation System

 Just about every business in the state of Maryland is required to carry workers’ compensation insurance.
 This coverage is designed to help employees recover the compensation they need to pay their medical expenses and other costs when they are injured on the job.

 Generally, the Maryland workers’ compensation system grants injured employees the right to: